azrirosborg/WindowsEventLog/README.md

 # WindowsEventLog
-Native Windows Event Log from Java as Java Logger
+Native Windows EventLog from Java as Java Logger

 This project implements a EventLog class which will log to to your Microsoft Windows EventLog by using JNA as bridge